GoogleCloudPlatform/opentelemetry-operations-js/samples/otlptraceexport/README.md

 ```
 Alternate run scripts available:
  -  `npm run start-http-proto` - will start a server that will export traces using http/protobuf.
+ -  `npm run start-http-json` - will start a server that will export traces using http/json.

 ## Sending Requests to the Application